greg0ire/git_template/README.md

 If the latter case, you must configure a notifier.
 Available notifiers for the moment are `echo` and `notify-send`.
-So to use `notify-send`, which is pretty cool, you need to do this :
+So to use `notify-send`, which is pretty cool, you need to do this (here, globally) :

-    git config hooks.notification.notifier notify-send
+    git config --global hooks.notification.notifier notify-send

 Enable it :